El Morro: Havana’s Castle By the Sea

 Adding a gruesome architectural touch to the impressive structure were holes in the back walls of the fortress—still visible to this day—where the prisons were located.
 Their purpose?
 To allow jailers to feed the prisoners to the sharks circling below.

-Thanks to El Morro’s design and defenses, Havana was impregnable for two centuries.
-Then, during the Anglo-Spanish War of 1762, both empires knew that the fall of Havana rested on the conquering of that castle.
+Thanks to its design and defenses, Havana was impregnable for two centuries.
+Then, during the Anglo-Spanish War of 1762, both empires knew that the fall of Havana rested on the conquering of El Morro Castle.

 The initial British plan to gain control of El Morro failed due to the castle’s unusual design and location.
 Firing at it from the sea proved ineffective, due to its elevation.